Kod CSS i JS

 NCN budget

-• In 2015, funds for research from the state budget amounted to PLN 871 million.
-Three years later, the amount was increased to PLN 1.226 billion, in 2022, to PLN 1.392 billion, while in 2023, it remained the same.
-This means that between 2015 and 2018, the NCN budget for research projects was raised by over 40%, and between 2018 and 2023, by only 13%.
+• Recently, the NCN budget has been virtually frozen.
+In 2015, funds for research from the state budget amounted to PLN 871 million.
+Three years later, the amount went up to PLN 1.226 billion, in 2022, it went up to PLN 1.392 billion and in 2023, it remained the same.
+This means that between 2015 and 2018, the NCN budget went up by over 40%, and between 2018 and 2023, by merely 13%.

 Funding appeals by the NCN Director and Council President